Gonorrhea is a bacteria that is on the rise in our area – so beware. You or your partner may be infected and have absolutely no symptoms.

 What if I test positive?

-- You should know however that this is a “Publicly reportable disease” – meaning someone from Public Health may call you to ask you some questions.
+- Gonorrhea is a reportable infection – meaning someone from Public Health may contact you for further information